-Understanding the requirements of a Quality Improvement (QI) programPosted on: 02.16.17
+Understanding the requirements of a Quality Improvement (QI) programPosted on: 02.16.17 by Digirad

 Maintaining a successful and accredited nuclear lab requires a consistent Quality Improvement program.
 However, many practices may be intimidated by what they believe to be a highly detailed and complicated process.
 The truth is, maintaining a successful QI program is easier and more straightforward than you think.